pmakanga/Calculator-app/README.md

 ## API

-The api is developed with ASP.NetCore version 7.0 clone the the source and run the same not the local host ports number the same should match what is in the angular application's environment variable file.
+The api is developed with ASP.NetCore version 7.0 clone the the source code and run the same, note that localhost port number for the API should match what is in the angular application's environment variable file.

 ## Create Database
 In order to create the database run the script from a folder ScriptFile contained inside the API project.
 This will create the CalculatorDb and a table Calculations